reifjulian/wyoung/README.md

 ## Overview:

 `wyoung` is a [Stata](http://www.stata.com) command that calculates adjusted *p*-values using the free step-down resampling methodology of Westfall and Young (1993).
 It also computes the Bonferroni-Holm and Sidak-Holm adjusted *p*-values.

-For more details, see the Stata help file included in this package.
 Additional documentation is available [here](/documentation/wyoung.pdf).

+This command was developed as part of the [Illinois Workplace Wellness Study](https://www.nber.org/workplacewellness/).

 ## Installation: